 So, what is?
 What really differentiates us from the Germans, Americans, Russians and Chinese?
 To my mind, it’s…

-We muddled through two world wars (won both), building an empire (largest in history) and the Industrial Revolution (changed the world, probably for the better).
+We muddled through two world wars (won both), building an empire (largest in history) and the Industrial Revolution (changed the world, mostly for the better).
 Right now we are muddling through Brexit, and that will probably turn out OK as well.

 So why is it that muddling through, such an apparently negative term, repeatedly outperforms German efficiency, American can-do spirit or Chinese organisation?
 I am going to suggest two reasons to you.